Dark energy constraints in light of theoretical priors: Introduction

 A commonly used theory-informed approach to parametrising dark energy dynamics is the so-called Effective Field Theory of Dark Energy (EFTDE) \cite{Gubitosi:2012hu, Bloomfield:2012ff}.
 This approach identifies the degree of freedom (the Goldstone boson) associated with the breaking of time translation invariance -- a breaking that naturally happens in cosmology -- and systematically constructs the possible interactions of this degree of freedom compatible with the (residual) symmetries of FLRW backgrounds.
 Note closely related approaches, where diffeomorphism invariance is imposed from the start and general interactions consistent with an FLRW background are constructed for general field content (e.g. a scalar, vector or tensor) \cite{Lagos:2016wyv,Lagos:2017hdr}.
 When restricting to theories with an effective additional scalar degree of freedom (effectively the Goldstone boson identified above) and up to second order derivatives in the equations of motion (as we will do in this paper), the resulting descriptions of linear cosmological perturbations are equivalent to working with the Horndeski class of scalar-tensor gravity models linearised on a cosmological background \cite{Kobayashi:2011nu,Bellini:2014fua}.

 In the EFTDE/Horndeski framework, the linearised dynamics of cosmological perturbations are completely described by five functions of time \cite{Bellini:2014fua, Gleyzes:2014rba}.
 These are: 1) $H(a)$, or equivalently, the DE equation of state $w(a)$ characterising the background expansion history, 2) $\alpha_K(a)$, called the kineticity, which characterises the pure kinetic energy of the scalar field independent of kinetic mixing with the metric, 3) $\alpha_B(a)$, called the braiding, which characterises kinetic mixing between the scalar field and the metric, 4) $M^2(a)$ or its rate of change $\alpha_M(a) \equiv d \ln(M^2)/d \ln(a)$, with $M^2(a)$ being the effective Planck mass seen by tensor perturbations, and 5) $\alpha_T(a)$ characterising the speed of gravitational waves (which can be different from the speed of light, always set to unity).
-These functions completely determine the phenomenology of perturbations, and thus one can derive the corresponding $\{\mu(a), \Sigma(a)\}$ functions from a given set of $\{\alpha_i(a), w(a)\}$.
+These functions completely determine the phenomenology of linear perturbations. \togglered{The Poisson equations in these theories reduce to \cref{Poisson_mu_scaledep,Poisson_Sigma_scaledep} under the quasistatic approximation (QSA, described in detail in \cref{sec-mapping}).
+Moreover, when the mass of the scalar field is small, one can also neglect the scale-dependence of $\{\mu, \Sigma\}$, and the Poisson equations in such theories becomes}

+\togglered{where one can derive the $\{\mu(a), \Sigma(a)\}$ functions from a given set of $\{\alpha_i(a), w(a)\}$.
+In the following, we will work with these scale-independent Poisson equations for simplicity, with the QSA and the scale-independence of the Poisson equations justified in \cref{sec-mapping}.
+We will also assume scale-independence of $\{\mu, \Sigma\}$ in the Poisson equations in the purely phenomenological approach in order to enable an apples-to-apples comparison with the theory-informed approach, where the $\{\mu, \Sigma\}$ derived from the EFTDE models we consider are in fact scale-independent.}